Vancouver Whitecaps Face Long-Term Questions; MLS West Reacts

 The bigger MLS picture

 This story is not about a match result, a transfer rumor, or a coaching shake-up.
-Instead, it is about the foundation underneath a club and what happens when that foundation comes into question.
+It is about the foundation underneath a club and what happens when that foundation comes into question.

 For Houston Dynamo followers, that makes this more than just out-of-town news.
-It is a reminder that the health of MLS depends on every market pulling in the same direction.
+The health of MLS depends on every market pulling in the same direction.
 If the Whitecaps can steady the ship, the league moves on.
 If uncertainty lingers, the rest of MLS will be watching closely.

 This article is a summary of reporting by BCIT News Journalism Program.
 Read the full story here.